TENNIS COACHING EDUCATION & CERTIFICATION

 The National Tennis Academy® – USNTA™ has been setting standards and training instructors since 1982 to protect the interests of students.

-To ensure tennis instructors meet basic standards, the USNTA produces and administers a training and certification program consisting of 243 learning objectives with on-court training exercises.
+To ensure that instructors meet these standards, the USNTA offers an accredited training and certification program consisting of 243 learning objectives with on-court training exercises.

-USNTA-Certified tennis instructors are dependable and competent educators who have agreed to abide by the organization’s Code of Ethics at all times.
+USNTA-Certified instructors and coaches are dependable and competent educators who abide by the organization’s Code of Ethics.